 Blue Quandong (also called Blue Marble Tree or Blue Fig, though it is not a type of fig) is more commonly grown as an ornamental, prized for its beautiful wood, attractive flowers and bright blue fruit.
-Aboriginals would mix the fresh fruit with water to make an edible paste.
+In Aboriginal cooking, the fresh fruit was mixed with water to make an edible paste.
 You’ll find this tree growing wild in the rainforest regions of Queensland and New South Wales.

 Blue Quandong fruits are round in shape, growing to 2-3cm in diameter.
 The skin is a brilliant blue, produced by a microscopic structure similar to iridescent bird and butterfly wings.
 Inside, the flesh is thin and pale green, surrounding a hard seed with a bumpy texture.
 These seeds go by the name of “rudrashka” in India and Nepal, where they are used in prayer beads and jewellery.
 Despite the fruits having a tangy, bitter flavour and meagre flesh, they were still a popular bushfood in Aboriginal cuisine.
 European settlers were also known to use them in jams and pies.

 This species flowers abundantly from Autumn through Winter, with fruiting from Spring onward.
 Harvest them directly off the branch or collect them from around the base of the tree.

 As a rainforest plant, this tree grows well in full sun and part shade, preferring rich soils that retain moisture but drain easily.
 It tolerates light frost and some drought, but does best if sheltered in Winter and watered well in Summer.
 Leaves start out a bright, light green and turn red before they fall.
 Between the foliage, flowers and fruit, expect a decorative showing throughout the entire year.